Easy pan-seared Lamb Loin Chops Recipe with garlic and olive pil. Delicious, Mediterranean-style dinner that takes only 30 minutes to make!

 - Bring lamb loin chops to room temperature.
 That means taking them out of the refrigerator 30 minutes prior to cooking and allowing them to reach room temperature before cooking.

-- Combine 3 tablespoons olive oil, minced garlic, 1 teaspoon salt, ½ teaspoon pepper in a small bowl, and mix.
+- Combine 3 tablespoons olive oil, 1 teaspoon salt, and ½ teaspoon pepper in a small bowl, and mix.
 Rub lamb loin chops with this mixture.

 - Heat 1 tablespoon olive oil in a large skillet (I used stainless steel skillet) on medium-high heat.
 Add lamb loin chops and cook on medium-high heat for about 3 minutes on one side, then turn over and cook for 3 minutes on the other side.
 Use splatter screen, if needed.

-- Then, reduce the heat to low, flip the lamb chops back to the other side, and let them cook on low heat for about 5 more minutes.
+- Then, reduce the heat to low, flip the lamb chops back to the other side, add minced garlic around and underneath the lamb chops, and cook the chops on low heat for about 10 more minutes.

 - Remove the skillet from heat, cover with lid.
 Let the lamb loin chops rest after cooking, in the skillet, off heat, covered, for about 10-15 minutes.